nikitakit/PieCentral/networking/Field_Control_Networking_Spec.md

 The FC network will have up to eight clients, as follows:

 - One FC client.
 This is the FC computer running the match.
-A wifi-enabled PiE computer+monitor.
+A PiE computer+monitor.
 - Four driver station clients.
 This acts as the student-robot interface (via Dawn and Runtime), and as the robot-field control interface (see "Establishing Communication Links").
 A wifi-enabled laptop or  computer+monitor.
 - Up to four robot clients.
 A wifi-enabled Beagle Bone Black (via wifi dongle).
 One per student robot.